arunsivaramanneo/GPU-Viewer/README.md

 4. Intel Haswel Mobile (Integrated GPU) , Drivers - MESA (Open Source)
 5. 8 GB RAM

-If you like/use this Application and think i deserve a cup of chai, do a Paypal donation: https://www.paypal.me/ArunSivaraman
+**If you like/use this Application,consider supporing us by DONATING at PayPal https://www.paypal.me/ArunSivaraman.**